awallace689/AdventOfCode2024/README.md

 # AdventOfCode2024

-- Advent of Code 2024, implemented in elixir.
+- Advent of Code 2024, implemented in Elixir.

 # Run